gowade/wade/README.md

 # Markup intro
 ## Data binding
 Wade.Go's templating is HTML-based, the data binding mechanism is partly inspired by a design document from Angular 2.0 and Rivetsjs.
-The syntax is
+Features
-  * Concise, strict and clear
-  * Composed of a few very clearly defined rules, no surprises!
+  * Concise, strict and clear syntax, composed of a few clearly defined rules, no surprises!
-  * Watching is optional: you can control what data is watched for changes and what don't need
+  * Optional watching: you can control what data is watched for changes and what don't need

 A little example